 Please note: that admission to Windsor Castle is busiest immediately after opening and throughout the morning.
 We recommend you arrive after midday if possible.

-Windsor Castle will be closed on the following dates:
+Windsor Castle will be closed on the following dates in 2020:

 Queen Mary's Dolls' House